Posted on: 9th June 2018

 Go on, Google yourself.
 Pleasantly surprised?
 There, you can relax.
 If, on the other hand, you found something wince-worthy, here are some of Affinity PR’s processes and strategies for dealing with any negative comments and reviews:

 Can PR’s keep bad stuff out of the media?
-An experienced reputation manager can certainly advise you on all your best strategies to get the PR outcomes you want, both online and offline.
-This may include referring you to a lawyer (or vice versa) for specialist advice before any PR strategy can be implemented.
+Our experienced reputation manager can certainly advise on all your best strategies to turn around a negative PR situation.
+This may include specialist advice from a lawyer on the full consequences of any damage-limitation campaign.

 Posted on: 8th March 2016